IBM/IBM-Z-zOS/zOS-Workflow/zOS z15 Workflow/readme.md

 You can provide feedback to IBM for any of the steps in the workflow, if you wish.

+**Exported worfklow link**

+You can find a link to z15 exported workflow on z/OS V2.4 Knowledge Center [AT THE BOTTOM OF THIS WEB PAGE](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.e0zm100/abstract.htm).
+The exported format is suitable for browsing, printing, and searching.

 **What's new**

 The IBM z/OS z15 Workflow is updated with new information for the IBM z15 (type 8561).
 The z15 is the newest addition to the